adammaj1/sequence_of_parabolic_points_on_the_boundary_of_main_cardioid_3/README.md

 Images of the parabolic critical orbits of [complex quadratic polynomial](https://en.wikipedia.org/wiki/Complex_quadratic_polynomial)

+Let's call this figure n'th arm star ( here n = period )

 period = 10^1 = 10 , t = 3/10
+One can see here star with 10 arms.
+Arms should end in the center point, but on this image they end before.
+It is because of lazy dynamics.
+Compare 3 arm star

 ![1_100000000000.png](1_100000000000.png)

 period = 10^2 = 100
+Here one can see 100 arm star and the hole in the middle is much  bigger

 ![2_1000000.png](2_1000000.png)